 A virtual private cloud (VPC) is available in the region where you want to create the file gateway.
 For more information, see Create a VPC with an IPv4 CIDR block.

-An Elastic Compute Service (ECS) instance is created on the VPC in the region where you want to create the file gateway.
-For more information about how to create an ECS instance, see Create an ECS instance.
+An ECS instance is created on the VPC in the region where you want to create the file gateway.

 NoteIf your on-premises host is connected to the VPC over an Express Connect circuit, you can also perform the steps by using the host.

 An Object Storage Service (OSS) bucket is created.
-For more information, see Get started by using the OSS console.
+For more information, see Get started with the OSS console.

 ImportantWe recommend that you use a zone-redundant storage (ZRS) bucket, which ensures continuous data access even if a zone becomes unavailable.